 Office Depot Foundation

-The Office Depot Foundation, the charitable giving arm of Office Depot, has evolved from a disaster-relief Foundation to an organization guided by the principles of Listen Learn Care.
+The Office Depot Foundation has evolved from a disaster-relief Foundation to an organization guided by the principles of Listen Learn Care.
 The Foundation is committed to making a difference with children, families and communities throughout the world.

 - Listen to the needs of the community and continually seek out ways to serve children, families, organizations, and society;